rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-extracting-hardcoded-data.md

 in the code being processed.
 Then we go iterate across `ArrayExpression` node children that represent elements in the array - each of them is `ObjectExpression`.
 Each of these is treated as subtree that correspond to a row of data we want to extract - author name and quote text for each quote.
-These pieces of data are being extracted by applying fairly simple traversal of the subtree.
+These pieces of data are being extracted by going deeper down the subtree.